akornatskyy/wheezy.caching/doc/examples.rst

 Playing Around
 --------------

-We are going create a number of items, add them to cache, try get them back, establish dependency and finally invalidate all together::
+We are going create a number of items, add them to cache, try to get them back, establish dependency and finally invalidate all together::

     from wheezy.caching import MemoryCache as Cache